djgadd/themosis-illuminate/README.md

 #### Activation
-Add the service provider to your `theme/resources/config/providers.config.php`: - `KeltieCochrane\Illuminate\Translation\TranslationServiceProvider::class`,
+Add the service provider to your `theme/resources/config/providers.config.php`: - `KeltieCochrane\Illuminate\Translation\TranslationServiceProvider::class,`

 Optionally add the facades in your `theme/resources/config/theme.config.php`: - `'Lang' => KeltieCochrane\Illuminate\Translation\LangFacade::class,`

 #### Files
-You can add translations from the [Laravel](https://github.com/laravel/laravel/tree/master/resources/lang), you'll need to add them to your theme/languages/{locale} folder, the only one worth copying for now is the validation file (if indeed you're using validation.)
+You can add translations from the [Laravel](https://github.com/laravel/laravel/tree/master/resources/lang), you'll need to add them to your `theme/resources/lang` folder, the only one worth copying for now is the validation file (if indeed you're using validation.)
+You can of course create your own files to add translation throughout your site, but we'd still recommend using a translation plugin.

 #### Examples
 ```